 (B) Level IV, which provides personal care, as described in subdivision (A) of this subdivision (10), or general supervision of the physical or mental well-being of residents, including medication management as defined by the licensing agency by rule, but not other nursing care.

-(11) "Therapeutic community residence" means a place, however named, excluding hospitals as defined by statute, which provides, for profit or otherwise, transitional individualized treatment to three or more residents with major life adjustment problems, such as alcoholism, drug abuse, psychiatric disability, or delinquency.
+(11) “Therapeutic community residence” means a place, however named, excluding hospitals as defined by statute, that provides, for profit or otherwise, transitional individualized treatment to three or more residents with major life adjustment problems, such as a substance use disorder, psychiatric disability, or delinquency.

 (12) “Insolvent” means:

 (A) having generally ceased to pay debts in the ordinary course of business other than as a result of bona fide dispute;